 I believe we should still celebrate for the same reasons.
 They may not look the same as it did one or two hundred years ago, but we still have safety and provision.

 We don’t have the problems they had back then.
 Yes, we have our issues in the present age, but not near as bad as then.
-We get a fever, and we can go to our cupboard and take a Tylenol, or Advil to reduce the fever, or head to the doc for something stronger.
-Our concern of mortality of greatly decreased, but being thankful for health still remains a present reality.
+We get a fever, and we can go to our cupboard and take a Tylenol or Advil to reduce the fever or head to the doc for something stronger.
+Our concern of mortality of greatly decreased, but being thankful for health remains a present reality.

 We have food galore!
 Well…most of us do.
 If we get more than one meal a day, we should be extremely thankful.
 Most of us are able to go get food if we need to and can even help other people.
 Gathering together over a family meal is a traditional part of our thanksgivings here.

 Even when we have nothing, we can still be thankful.
-I know people who have income under the poverty line, and they are thankful every day for something.
+I know people who have income under the poverty line, and they are grateful every day for something.
 They have a warm place to live.
-They have their family, food most days…but they are always thankful for what they have.
+They have their family, food most days…but they are continually thankful for what they have.

 I am thankful for the provision and health I have.
-Even in the midst of COVID we can be thankful.
+Even amid COVID, we can be grateful.
 You see what you focus on, so focus on what you can be thankful for this thanksgiving.